Vivek-04022001/documentation/coredev/agreement.md

 Once you have familiarized yourself with the community and you are excited to contribute to the core:

 -   Sign the contributor agreement at <https://plone.org/foundation/contributors-agreement/agreement.pdf>, then either send by postal mail to the address provided, or scan and email it to <agreements@plone.org>.
-    This offers both copyright protection and ensures that the Plone Foundation is able to exercise some control over the codebase, ensuring it is not appropriated for someone's unethical purposes.
+    This offers both copyright protection and ensures that the Plone Foundation is able to exercise some control over the codebase, ensuring it's not appropriated for someone's unethical purposes.
     For questions about why the agreement is required, please see [About the Plone Contributor Agreement ](https://plone.org/foundation/contributors-agreement).